sfo/sfo.github.io/_drafts/2025-09-07-cubing-robots.md

   - school / university team
   - one-man hobby project
   - etc.
+- add algorithm used
 - does record time include scan time?
+- add indicator to show if official WR

 ## Other Lists